anonymous44401/OneTrack/README.md

 The file that turns ugly boring html into a beautiful formatted heaven.

 ### create_hash.py
-Create a hash for the site.
+The file for creating a hash for the site.

+> This file isn't used in deployment of the site.